Luo Shubiao

 Luo Shubiao (罗树标; August 20, 1954 – January 20, 1995), known as The Rainy Night Butcher (雨夜屠夫 (Yǔyè túfū)), was a Chinese serial killer and rapist.
-After committing a rape-murder in 1977 and serving a prison sentence for theft, he started targetting young women around Guangzhou, killing a further eighteen victims from 1990 to 1994.
-Luo would be convicted for these latter murders and subsequently executed a year later.
+After committing a rape-murder in 1977 and serving a prison sentence for theft, he started targeting young women around Guangzhou, killing a further eighteen victims from 1990 to 1994.
+Luo would be convicted of these murders and subsequently executed a year later.

 Early life

-Luo Shubiao was born on August 20, 1954 in Guangzhou, an only child from a working-class family.
+Luo Shubiao was born on August 20, 1954, in Guangzhou, an only child from a working-class family.
 He started stealing while he was still in high school, and after graduating, he studied carpentry.
 In 1974, he was sent to a labor camp for two years for theft.
 In the beginning of 1977, Luo snuck into the Municipal Household Appliances Research Institute, ostensibly to steal some items, where he was caught in the act by a woman named Feng Liyun.
 Unwilling to let himself be arrested, he raped and beat Feng to death with a tire iron, but was not arrested for this crime.
 Two years later, he was sent to another labor camp for theft, where he spent the following three years.

 After his release in 1982, Luo married Liu Meiting in September of that year and soon had a son and daughter with her.
 In February 1983, he was given a 5-year prison sentence for theft, but while he was serving it, he continued to steal items such as bras, panties and other lingerie.
 After his release in 1987, he found a job in the interior design industry, before switching to private transportation.

 According to his own confessions later on, during this time, he often watched videotapes depicting either pornography or graphic violence, one of which was about Hong Kong serial killer Lam Kor-wan, who was known for mutilating and chopping off the breasts and genitalia of his victims.
 Luo claimed that he found these acts "exciting and challenging", and felt a strong desire to imitate them.
 As a start, he would steal women's lingerie and jot down his thefts in a notebook, of which there were at least 208 instances of such acts.
-Beginning in 1989, Luo started to scavenge for broken, full-body plastic statues discarded from local fashion stores, which he would assemble as his own female "models" and put on stolen clothing to admire.
+Beginning in 1989, Luo started to scavenge for broken, full-body plastic mannequins discarded from local fashion stores, which he would assemble as his own female "models" and dress them in stolen clothing to admire.